Martin-Reparaz/Martin-Reparaz/README.md

 💻 My journey has led me to delve deep into the realm of embedded systems, where I've honed my skills in developing firmware and software for various applications.
 Whether it's programming microcontrollers for real-time control, implementing communication protocols for seamless integrationor even developing applications with object detecting IA.
 I'm constantly exploring new ways to leverage embedded technologies.

-🔧 When I'm not immersed in the world of electronics and automation, you can find me tinkering with hardware prototypes or exploring open-source projects.
+🔧 When I'm not immersed in the world of electronics and automation, you can find me tinkering with hardware prototypes, contributing to the world of makers or exploring open-source projects.

 🌟 I'm always eager to collaborate on exciting projects and contribute to the ever-evolving landscape of technology.
 Let's connect and build something amazing together!